EvanKomp/aide/README.md

-# Unifying framework for AI assisted Directed Evolution (AIDE)
+# AI-assisted Directed Evolution Framework (AIDE)
-An attempt to create a modular, unifying code base for incorporating recent (and future) AI techniques to accelerate directed evolution campaigns.
+A modular codebase for integrating current and future AI techniques to expedite directed evolution campaigns.

 ## Motivation

-Directed evolution campaigns leverage "survival of the fittest" in an artifical setting in order to drive a protein to target properties such as higher stability, activity, etc. This process involves multiple rounds of mutation and evaluation.
-The variants must be evaluated and screened.
-A number of techniques exist to express and screen the variants or otherwise select for the target property, descibed elsewhere[].
-Regardless, screening in the lab is expensive and time consuming, and it is desired to limit the number of evaluations as much as possible while still achieving an increase in fitness. __To this end, a number of different strategies have been proposed recently to accelerate this process with machine learning__.

-These strategies broadly fall into one or more of the following categories:

-1. In silico estimators of the desired property/ies, used to filter (predicted) poor performing variants and reduce the number of evaluations.
-They are sometimes "improved" by further training after each round.
-2. In silico estimators of the desired property/ies with uncertainty estimation act as aquisition functions that balance exploration of fitness space with exploitation
-3. Library generation tools.
-The fitness landscape is infinately large and cannot be explored in full, even with in silico estimators, and these tools produce a tractable library size to explore.
-This could be generating or suggesting mutations from vast fitness space, or even generating entire multi point variants with insertions/deletions, when full DNA synthesis is possible at the desired throughput.

-__While these recent applications are all somewhat unique, I believe that they all fit within the above framework__.
-This library attempts to define a framework into which these modern tools can be aggregated.
-Further, the framework is deisgned such that it is easy to define the alogorithm and interact with between rounds of directed evolution.
-Functionality is provided to track progress as times goes on and smoothly transition between rounds from the bench.
+Directed evolution optimizes proteins for specific properties through iterative mutation and evaluation.
+Laboratory screening is resource-intensive.
+This framework aims to incorporate AI methods to reduce the number of evaluations required.
+A number of strategies have been proposed recently, and thos software aims to integrate them into a single framework.

+### Strategies
+1. **In Silico Estimators**: Predict properties to filter low-performing variants.
+  - Improved through iterative training.
+2. **Uncertainty Estimators**: Act as acquisition functions for exploration-exploitation balance.
+3. **Library Generation Tools**: Produce manageable library sizes from vast fitness landscapes.

+This framework aggregates these tools and facilitates smooth transitions between lab rounds.

-## Getting started
+## Getting Started
 TODO

-## Summary of the framework
+## Summary of the Framework
 TODO

 ## References
 TODO

 ## License